huggingface/optimum-intel/README.md

 ## IPEX
 With `export=True`, IPEX model will replace torch linear to ipex linear which prepacks the weights.
-It will also apply linear fusioin and [IAKV](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/llm.html#indirect-access-kv-cache) for generation.
+It will also apply linear fusion and [IAKV](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/llm.html#indirect-access-kv-cache) for generation.
 Finally, jit.trace will be applied to change the model to graph mode.
 Here is the example of how to use IPEX optimized model to generate texts.
 ### generate
 ```diff